What is Psychosis? Definition of Psychosis

-The word "psychosis" is used to describe conditions that affect the mind, in which there has been some loss of contact with reality.
+The word "psychosis" refers to a medical condition that happens in the brain, in which there has been some loss of contact with reality.

-- Hallucinations, delusions (false beliefs), paranoia, and disorganized thoughts and speech are symptoms of psychosis.
-Hallucinations and delusions can seem so real that often the person does not realize that they are experiencing psychosis.
+- Hallucinations and delusions can seem so real that often the person does not realize that they are experiencing psychosis.

 The terms "early psychosis" or "first episode psychosis" mean that an individual is experiencing psychosis for the first time.

 Psychotic episodes are periods of time when symptoms of psychosis are strong and interfere with daily life.
 Although the lengths of these episodes vary from person to person and may only last a few hours or days, psychosis is most likely to continue for weeks, months or even years unless the person receives proper treatment.